lukas-messmer/guide-to-documentations/chapters/02_getting_started.typ

 == Documentation Types

-After reading section XY, you should now understand that diffrent software attracts diffrent kind of documentation readers and that there are diffrent kind of documentation types that we can use to meet does readers demand.
-The next thing we have to do is to understand how these documentation types differ from one another and how to actually write them.
+After reading @the-no-1-question, you should now understand that different software attracts different kinds of documentation readers and that there are different documentation types we can use to address these audiences.
+Our next step is to understand how these documentation types differ from one another and how we can actually write them.

-Here's the answer to the first question:
+We will start by addressing the first question:

 #important[
-    The diffrent documentation types differ in these things:
+    The different types of documentation differ in the following aspects:

-        - Reader: The people who want to read this documentation type
+    - *Readers*: Which people are interested in this documentation type
-        - Format: How this documentation type should be presented to the reader
+    - *Format*: How this documentation type should be presented to the reader
-        - Tooling: How this documentation type should be written by the author
+    - *Tools*: How this documentation type should be written by the author
-        - Content: What the documentation type should contain
+    - *Content*: What this documentation type should contain
-        - Best Practices: What we should aim for when writting this documentation type ]
+    - *Best Practices*: What we should strive for when writing this documentation type ]

-We already discuessed that understanding the target audience of your documentation is a cruical part in writing something that is actually useful.
-However, the other aspects (format, tooling, etc.) are equaly important in writing good and maintainable documentations.
-Think of code documentations: You probably already used websites like (...) where you can look for information about a specfic piece of code you need to use.
-You probably expect some sort of filter to find things like classes, functions and similar and you probably also expect links to relating code pieces and so on.
-Now imagen how cumbersom it would be to find your code pieces in a 1000 pages long PDF.

-This is why it's important to differentate between the diffrent types of documentation.
+We already discussed that understanding the target audience of your documentation is crucial for creating content with genuine value.
+However, other aspects such as format and tooling are equally important for writing usable and maintainable documentations.

+Think about code documentations: You probably have already used websites such as #link("https://docs.oracle.com/en/java/javase/25/docs/api/index.html")[Java Doc] @java-doc or #link("https://cppreference.com/")[CPP Reference] @cppreference to search for information about a specific piece of code that you need to use.
+What do you expect when using such a documentation?
+Perhaps a hierarchical view for classes?
+Maybe a search bar to find specific functions?
+Whatever it is, it's probably better than a 250-page PDF with code documentation written in prose like some kind of Shakespeare novel (We are looking at you, Latex).

+While this line of thought may seem obvious for documentation tools and formats, the same principle also applies to concepts and best practices:

 #fallacy[
-    Don't blindly apply the same concepts, ideas or principles from one documentation type to another.
-While some documentation types may have overlaps, it's important to understand that some core principles may be fundamentaly diffrent, especaially when dealing with documentation types of diffrent levels.
+    Do not blindly apply the same concepts, ideas, and best practices from one documentation type to another.
+While some documentation types may have overlaps, it is important to understand that some fundamental principles may differ significantly, especially when dealing with documentation types at different levels.
 ]

+#pagebreak()

+Another thing we would like to address, which we found frequently in student work:

 #fallacy[
-    Don't try to fit every documentation type into the same format (e.g. putting both your architecture and code documentation in the same PDF).
-If you have to do this (e.g. for archiving purposes) make sure to obviously sepearte these parts.
+    Do not try to force all documentation types into the same format (e.g. putting your architecture and code documentation together in the same PDF).
+If you must do this (e.g. for archiving purposes), be sure to clearly separate these parts.
 ]